ianstormtaylor/slate/docs/guides/04-formatting.md

-# Formatting: Marks, Annotations and Decorations
+# Formatting: Marks and Decorations

 We've already seen how `Element` objects can be extended with custom properties to add semantic meaning to your rich-text documents.
 But there are other kinds of formatting too.